Guidance for site managers

 - Keep a good lookout and don’t get too close.
 Use binoculars or a telescope to get better views.

-- Keep your dog under close control at all times as they can cause great disturbance.
+- Keep dogs under close control at all times as they can cause great disturbance.
 Keep dogs away from sick or dead birds.

 Detailed advice for visitors and site managers